scott-griffiths/bitstring/README.rst

 Unit Tests
 ----------

-The 500+ unit tests should all pass for Python 2.7 and later.
+The 500+ unit tests should all pass.
 To run them, from the `test` directory run::

      python -m unittest discover